wp-plugins/ultimate-maintenance-mode/readme.txt

 ### Features:

 *	Works with any WordPress theme
-*	Allows you to work on your site while non logged in visitors see the Mainenance Mode page
+*	Allows you to work on your site while non logged in visitors see the Maintenance Mode page
-*   Automatically Creates a Screenshot of your Website
+*   Automatically Creates a Screenshot of your Website and uses it as the background for your maintenance mode page.
 *   Ability to add a Custom Headline, Message & Background Image
 *   Returns a 503 http status and retry header so search engines know your site is down.
 *   Simple and Easy to Use